Ayala Triangle Gardens: Description

 The Ayala Triangle Gardens is located south of Salcedo Village, a part of barangay Bel-Air by its border with barangays San Lorenzo and Urdaneta.
-Buildings on the Triangle include the old Makati Stock Exchange Center and Ayala Tower One (home of the Philippine Stock Exchange) along the Ayala Avenue side, the old Nielson Tower that has since been converted into a restaurant, and Ayala Triangle Tower One and Ayala Triangle Tower Two (home of The Shops at Triangle Gardens, an Ayala Mall) at the intersection of Makati Avenue and Paseo de Roxas.
+Buildings on the Triangle include the old Makati Stock Exchange Center and Ayala Tower One (former home of the Philippine Stock Exchange) along the Ayala Avenue side, the old Nielson Tower that has since been converted into a restaurant, and Ayala Triangle Tower One and Ayala Triangle Tower Two (cotaining The Shops at Triangle Gardens, an Ayala Mall) at the intersection of Makati Avenue and Paseo de Roxas.

 The park has over a hundred trees of several different types, including rain trees, golden palms, fire trees, kamuning and podocarpus.
 It contains several public art pieces created by Filipino artists Ovvian Castrillo-Hill and Ral Arrogante.
-At the northwest corner of the Triangle is a monument to assassinated opposition leader Benigno Aquino Jr., designed by Anastacio Caedo and erected in 1986.
+At the northwest corner of the Triangle is a monument to assassinated opposition leader Ninoy Aquino, designed by Anastacio Caedo and erected in 1986.
 Two other monuments can be found on the other corners of the Triangle: the Gabriela Silang monument at the southwest tip erected in 1971, and the Muhammad Kudarat monument at the northeast tip erected in 1973, both designed by sculptor José M. Mendoza.

 A recent addition to the Triangle is the row of al fresco restaurants behind the Makati Stock Exchange building.
 The southeast corner of the Triangle also contains a parking lot just beside the old Nielson Tower.
 An 80000 sqm high-grade office tower named Ayala Triangle Tower Two was also built on its north corner, as well as the new Mandarin Oriental Manila, opposite its former location.

 In 2017, a memorial to two of Makati CBD's visionaries and builders, Joseph McMicking and Mercedes Zobel McMicking of the Zóbel de Ayala family, was unveiled at the gardens.